Ttreintaysiete/thegenderbender/README.md

 It incorporates the permutation algorythm from Nicolas Collins's paper: https://composerprogrammer.com/research/acmethodsforbbsci.pdf

-It requires a midi clock either from its clock input, midi or usb midi ins to start the sequence.
+It requires a __clock signal__ from either its clock input, midi or usb midi to start/stop the sequence.

 Components:
 * Teensy 3.2